Dennis-yxchen/random-split-cohort/Readme.md

 ## How to realize it?

-by the idea of greedy algorithm, we can get the local optimal solution by the guide of the reward function.
+by the idea of greedy algorithm, we can get the local optimal solutions by the guide of the reward function.